 Instructions

-- Place the raw peanuts in a blender (I use my NutriBullet) and pulse several times until you have small pieces.
-If you don't have a blender, you can chop them instead.
+- Place the raw peanuts in a blender (I use my NutriBullet) and pulse several times until it’s coarsely chopped.
+If you don't have a blender, you can chop them instead on a cutting board with a sharp knife.¼ cup raw, unsalted peanuts

 - Place in the refrigerator and let set for at least 20-30 minutes.